ReevesLab/CytoDRAV/README.md

 Dimensionality Reduction and Visualization for Flow Cytometry

 ## Web Demo
- * A demo version of this branch can be found [on my website](https://kroll.bio/CytoDRAVBeta)
+ * A demo version of this branch can be found [on my website Kroll.Bio](https://kroll.bio/CytoDRAVBeta).
+This verison is limited to demo files only.
+This is just for demonstration on how CytoDRAV works so I have restricted it to files that are not large and can be quick to compute.
 ## New Features
  * Color plot by density of points.
     - Sometimes it's useful to visually see where the high density regions of a tSNE plot are.
 This plotting option shows you this in a familiar blue to red scale for increasing density.